T7-Components/image/README.md

 />
 ```

-`<Image>` uses the `rootMargin` and `thresholds` props along with the [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) to load its source only as it comes into view.
+The `<Image>` component uses the `rootMargin` and `thresholds` props, along with the [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API), to load its source only as the image comes into view.

 For instance, if you wanted the image to be loaded only after it passed the `50%` mark, you could set the `thresholds` prop to `0.5`.

 Once visible, `<Image>` loads the `placeholder` and `src` images simultaneously.
-If the `placeholder` image is loaded before the `src`, then the placeholder is made visible as a background image.
-Once the `src` is loaded, then it is immediately displayed and the `placeholder` background image is removed.
+If the `placeholder` image is loaded before the `src`, then the `placeholder` is made visible as a background image while `src` continues to load.

+Once the `src` is loaded, then it is immediately displayed and the background image is removed.
 If the `src` cannot be loaded, then the `fallback` image is displayed instead.

 ```jsx
 <Image